Nizami park

 The Nizami Park (Nizami parkı) is one of the oldest parks in Baku, the capital of Azerbaijan.
 It is located in the Khatai district of the city on the territory of the Villa Petrolea, a residential settlement built by the Nobel brothers at the end of the 19th century for the employees of their company on the border of the Black City in the suburbs of Baku.
 The total area of the park is 13.6 hectares.
 This park, in an industrial landscape located on a vast territory, had a positive impact on the gardening architecture of Absheron.
-After 1920, the former garden of the Villa Petrolea was named after Lunacharsky, later - “Rote-Fane”, in the honour of the German newspaper with the same name, and later was named after Nizami Ganjavi.
+After 1920, the former garden of the Villa Petrolea was named after Lunacharsky, later - “Rote-Fane”, in honour of the German newspaper with the same name, and later was named after Nizami Ganjavi.

 Park’s history

 Park’s creation

-In 1882–1883, thanks the efforts of the Nobel brothers, who were involved in the development of the oil fields on the Absheron Peninsula on the border of the Black and White cities in Baku, a settlement was created for the company's employees – the "Oil Villa" (Villa Petrolea).
+In 1882–1883, thanks to the efforts of the Nobel brothers, who were involved in the development of the oil fields on the Absheron Peninsula on the border of the Black and White cities in Baku, a settlement was created for the company's employees – the "Oil Villa" (Villa Petrolea).
 Within just one to two years, an area of 10.26 hectares was landscaped.
 Almost the same area (10.03 hectares) was reached by the public plantings in Baku by 1920, over the 80 years of the existence of buildings outside the city walls.

 The factory district of Baku, almost 8 km away from the centre, was unfavourable both in terms of the natural data and in terms of the landscaping.
 Nevertheless, it was considered acceptable for the life of Baku's proletariat.
 However, the administrative and technical staff did not agree neither to work, nor to live in such an environment, even for a high remuneration.
 In this regard, the Nobels, in order not to lose the invited specialists, offered advantageous living conditions for them.
 To create a large green massif with an area of about 10 hectares among the mass of oil tanks, barns, and oil refineries near the village of Keshla, the famous specialist E.Beckle was invited, under whose leadership many gardens and parks in Warsaw were created.

 After Beckle got acquainted with the site saturated with oil waste, he demanded the delivery of fertile soil for the park.
 Soon, barges with fresh soil from the Lankaran district began to moor at the firms dock in the Black City.
 However, the issue of delivering fresh water for irrigation turned out to be more difficult.
 Then the Nobel brothers firm ordered to fill the tankers returning from the Astrakhan roadstead with Volga waters as ballast and send them to the Black Citys berths.